 The Ongoing Feud Between Long Islanders and Wild Turkeys

-A conflict between the residents of Long Island and a flock of wild turkeys is developing.
+A conflict between the residents of Long Island and a flock of is developing.
 Despite efforts to resolve the issue, the standoff between humans and birds continues, with legal battles, public outcries, and even viral videos adding fuel to the longstanding controversy.

 The roots of the feud can be traced back to 1999 when a woman released nine pet turkeys near the South Beach Psychiatric Center, kickstarting a population boom that now numbers in the hundreds.
 These wild turkeys, standing at 3 feet tall and capable of reaching speeds up to 25 mph, have become a common sight on Staten Island, causing both irritation and fear among the locals.